krnsk0/modeload/README.md

 modeload load modes.json
 ```

+## How does this work?
+Cursor persists its settings to an SQLite database.
+This tool reads and writes to this database to save and load modes.
+Cursor / VSCode appear to only read from this database when the app is opened, so this tool must be run before opening Cursor to ensure the modes are loaded.

 ## ⚠️ Important Disclaimers

 ### Use at Your Own Risk
 **This tool does not validate your modes files.** If you load a malformed or incompatible modes file that breaks Cursor, that's on you.
 We recommend:

-1. **Edit modes in the Cursor Modes UI** - use the built-in interface for creating and modifying modes
+- **Edit modes in the Cursor Modes UI** - use the built-in interface for creating and modifying modes
-2. **Use this tool primarily for backup** - save your working modes before making changes
+- **Use this tool primarily for backup** - save your working modes before making changes to them, should you choose to edit them manually
-3. **Test carefully** - always backup your working modes before loading new ones

 ### No Validation by Design
 This tool intentionally does **no validation** of modes files to keep it maximally decoupled from changes to Cursor's internal format.
 This means: